ringcentral/integration-blog/_posts/2019-03-30-build-js-library-with-webpack-ringcentral-c2d.md

 ![clicktodial](https://user-images.githubusercontent.com/7036536/51652788-d2627200-1fcb-11e9-8ba3-9e50baeaf8a6.png)

 Rencently, we published RingCentral C2D library to help developers integrate RingCentral Click-To-Dial in browsers.
 This library is built with Webpack 4 and Typescript.
-This article demonstrates how to build a JS library which support CDN and NPM ways by introducing how we build RingCentral C2D library.
+This article demonstrates how to build a JS library which supports NPM and CDN hosted script by introducing how we built RingCentral C2D library.

 ## RingCentral C2D